 Linked to lifestyle, stress, and environmental factors

-Over time, low-grade immune system irritation may develop without noticeable symptoms, making it difficult to identify early.
+Over time, chronic inflammation may develop without noticeable symptoms, making it difficult to identify early.
 Unlike acute responses that resolve quickly, this persistent state can gradually impact different systems in the body.
 Addressing contributing factors early can help support balance before more noticeable symptoms arise.

 Chronic inflammation is often worsened by hidden toxins—support your body with a natural detox for inflammation and toxin removal.